1: Disinfect the Dead

 If these drones escaped, someone would be drinking two week old drone oil dregs, and it wasn’t going to be J.

 V swooped down and plucked a drone from the middle of the herd.
 Thirteen drones crowded the streets.
 Did they think there was safety in numbers?
 Did they think they’d escaped the angels above?
 For a moment, it had seemed so, even as N’s gunfire inched closer and closer.
-So V reminded them their clocks ticked because they let them.
+So V reminded these toasters that each motherboard’s clock still ticked because they let it.

 It was a panic.
-A glowing rainbow of LED visors shined from the herd.
-Every so often, they glanced back at the disassembly drone who approached, continually, relentlessly, a dark silhouette barely seen beyond the snowfall.
-Looking at her, the shape on every face is the same: fear, worry, dread.
+Below glowed a rainbow of LED visors, each screen throwing light in different direction.
+Every so often, they glanced back at the one disassembly drone who approached step by step, continually, relentlessly, a dark silhouette barely seen beyond the snowfall.
+Looking at her, the expressiosn on every face is the same: fear, worry, dread.

 Despair.